sanjay-ashok/sample-code-golang/README.md

 # sample-code-golang
-This is a sample golang helloworld program for testing
+This is a sample golang helloworld program for testing in jenkins